 Answer: If any team does not have a coach or an adult representative for the team present (no students allowed) you will not be permitted to compete in the state championship.
 No Exceptions!
-There are two Mandatory Coaches which are scheduled for Tuesday, February 8th and Thursday, February 17th, for all teams entering the school state cheer and dance competition.
+There are two Mandatory Coaches which are scheduled for Wednesday, February 11th and Tuesday, February 17th, for all teams entering the school state cheer and dance competition.
 These meetings are designed to answer any questions you have and provide you with your teams competition packet including warm-up times, performance times and wristbands for all participants.
 There is NO coaches meeting the day of the event.
 We suggest that you have a backup/ contingency plan because if any team does not have a coach or an adult representative for the team present (no students allowed) you will not be permitted to compete in the state championship.
 No Exceptions!
 If you have another coach representative pick up your packet you are still responsible for all information presented at this meeting.
 Also, divisions cannot be changed once the first mandatory meeting takes place.
 The order of appearance will be posted on the website once both Coaches Meetings have taken place.

 If there is a safety question regarding my routine, can I ask the safety judges at the event?

 Answer: No, you may not approach the Safety Judges the day of the competition.
 All safety questions must be sent to Pat DePalma by February 20th.
 It is important to remember that the legality of your routine depends on how it is performed the day of the event.
 The cheer state championships follows the National Federation Interscholastic Spirit Association rules and regulations, including the 2014-2015 revisions, with the exception of the use of a spring floor, and will be strictly enforced.
 A 5 point penalty will be deducted for each infraction including stepping off the mat and exceeding the time limit.
 Please visit www.nfhs.org.